Ruddigore: Background

 The opera also includes and parodies elements of melodrama, popular at the Adelphi Theatre.
 There is a priggishly good-mannered poor-but-virtuous heroine, a villain who carries off the maiden, a hero in disguise and his faithful old retainer who dreams of their former glory days, the snake-in-the-grass sailor who claims to be following his heart, the wild, mad girl, the swagger of fire-eating patriotism, ghosts coming to life to enforce a family curse, and so forth.
 But Gilbert, in his customary topsy-turvy fashion, turns the moral absolutes of melodrama upside down: The hero becomes evil, the villain becomes good, and the virtuous maiden changes fiancés at the drop of a hat.
 The ghosts come back to life, foiling the curse, and all ends happily.

 Sullivan delayed in setting Ruddigore to music through most of 1886.
 He had committed to a heavy conducting schedule and to compose a cantata, The Golden Legend, for the triennial Leeds Music Festival in October 1886.
 He also was squiring Fanny Ronalds to numerous social functions.
 Fortunately, The Mikado was still playing strongly, and Sullivan prevailed on Gilbert to delay production of Ruddigore.
-He got down to business in early November, however, and rehearsals began in December.
+He got down to business in early November, however, and rehearsals for the opera's premiere by the D'Oyly Carte Opera Company began in December.
 During the Act II ghost scene, it would be impossible for the cast to see Sullivan's baton when the stage was darkened for the Ancestors' reincarnation.
 A technological solution was found: Sullivan used a glass tube baton containing a platinum wire that glowed a dull red.

 The opera encountered some criticism from audiences at its opening on 22 January 1887, and one critic wondered if the libretto showed "signs of the failing powers of the author".
 After a run shorter than any of the earlier Gilbert and Sullivan operas premiered at the Savoy except Princess Ida, Ruddigore closed in November 1887 to make way for a revival of H.M.S.
 Pinafore.
 To allow the revival of the earlier work to be prepared at the Savoy, the last two performances of Ruddigore were given at the Crystal Palace, on 8 and 9 November.

-It was not revived in the lifetimes of the composer or author.
+Ruddigore was not revived in Britain during the lifetimes of either the composer or librettist, although Gilbert tried to find a producer for a revival in 1910, independent of Helen Carte's series of revivals at the Savoy.
+It was revived by Rupert D'Oyly Carte in 1920, remained in the company's regular repertory, and rejoined the regular repertory of many Gilbert and Sullivan companies.